 iPad ProCase: to protect the precious piece of equipment, paired with HOMIEE Felt Sleeve (top image) which comes with a small felt bag perfect for all the cables and converters.
 This case fits anything up to a 13” MacBook.

-Vibes acoustic filter ear plugs*: My travels take me to a lot of loud places and crowded photofits very close to very large speakers so earplugs are essential.
+Vibes acoustic filter earplugs: My travels take me to a lot of loud places and crowded photofits very close to very large speakers so earplugs are essential.
 These Vibes are high fidelity decibel reducing and also serve as hearing protection for tinnitus and autism sensory processing disorders.
-Kit comes with different size caps and a handy little carrying case.
+The kit comes with different size caps and a handy little carrying case.

-The Hustle Backpack*: A kickstarter invention with neatly and carefully organized pockets (some secret), built-in laptop sleeve, and a solar power battery.
+The Hustle Backpack*: A Kickstarter invention with neatly and carefully organized pockets (some secret), a built-in laptop sleeve, and a solar power battery.
 What I like about this backpack is that it is minimal in design, compact, and solid which makes me feel comfortable with all the gear being stacked in it while traveling.
 The company, Solgaard, is very eco friendly and remove 5lbs of ocean plastic for every purchase.
-If you are looking for a new travel gear they currently have a few offers including 20% off backpacks* with free shipping in the US.

 Solarbank Boombox*: It is a Solgaard charger and a speaker that you can charge through an outlet or by leaving it out in the sun while using it, which I think is super cool.
 I do also quite like the design of it and my friends now joke that I carry my own soundtrack around the cottage.